Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 The `$template` key describes the template name used to render this display.
 It should have the following keys:

 - `$template.name` is the name of the template used to render a given OA document.
-This enables a single document renderer to render multiple types of OA documents, each with a different template name.
+Using this, a single document renderer will be able to render multiple types of OA documents, each with a different template name.

 - `$template.type` will always take the value of `EMBEDDED_RENDERER` for documents rendered in this way.